 Avoid inadvertent risk concentration by seeking minimally correlated assets.

-Simple Idea #5 -- Divide Allocation Between Core, Tactical and Special Focus Assets
+Simple Idea #5 -- Divide Allocation Between Portfolio Roles: Broad Core, Income Core and Tactical Opportunity

 The overall asset allocation plan should include a set of allocation policy target weights (target weights) for each class.
 A collar of minimum and maximum weights should accompany the target weights.
 That provides some short-term flexibility around long-term allocations.
 We prefer to sub-divide asset classes into these three categories:

 We orgainize allocations and security selections within a matrix of Asset Super Classes and Portoflio Roles that looks like this: